nicolashernandez/PyRATA/README.md

     >>> sentence = "It is fast easy and funny to write regular expressions with Pyrata"
     >>> data =  [{'raw':word, 'pos':pos} for (word, pos) in nltk.pos_tag(nltk.word_tokenize(sentence))]

+In the previous code, you see that the names `raw` and `pos` have been arbitrary choosen to means respectively the surface form of a word and its part-of-speech.

 At this point you can use the regular expression methods available to explore the data.
+Let's say you want to search the advectives.
+By chance there is a property which specifies the part of speech of tokens, *pos*, the value of *pos* which stands for adjectives is *JJ*.
-To *search the first location* where a given pattern (here `pos="JJ"`) produces a match:
+To __search the first location__ where a given pattern (here `pos="JJ"`) produces a match:

     >>> pyrata_re.search('pos="JJ"', data)
     >>> <pyrata_re Match object; span=(2, 3), match="[{'pos': 'JJ', 'raw': 'fast'}]">

-To get the value of the match:
+To get the __value of the match__:

     >>> pyrata_re.search('pos="JJ"', data).group()
     >>> [{'raw': 'fast', 'pos': 'JJ'}]

-To get the value of the start and the end:
+To get the __value of the start and the end__:

     >>> pyrata_re.search('pos="JJ"', data).start()
     >>> 2
     >>> pyrata_re.search('pos="JJ"', data).end()
     >>> 3

-To *find all non-overlapping matches* of pattern in data, as a list of datas:
+To __find all non-overlapping matches__ of pattern in data, as a list of datas:

     >>> pyrata_re.findall('pos="JJ"', data)
     >>> [[{'pos': 'JJ', 'raw': 'fast'}], [{'pos': 'JJ', 'raw': 'easy'}], [{'pos': 'JJ', 'raw': 'funny'}], [{'pos': 'JJ', 'raw': 'regular'}]]]

-To *get an iterator yielding match objects* over all non-overlapping matches for the RE pattern in data:
+To __get an iterator yielding match objects__ over all non-overlapping matches for the RE pattern in data:

     >>> for m in pyrata_re.finditer('pos="JJ"', data): print (m) ...